MrBuggy/cornelia-cantieni.ch/README.md

 # cornelia-cantieni.ch
 Website Relaunch 2018 [cornelia-cantieni.ch](http://www.cornelia-cantieni.ch/#/home).
-This website was developed back in 2013/2014 and now a redesign is required.
+This website was developed back in 2015 with AngularJS.
+Now a relaunch is required, to stay up to date with Angular and use some new design trends.

 ## Install and setup